 You’ll need to update your information with Social Security and inform them of your new address information.
-If you have or desire secondary coverage, you should tell your current insurance company about the move.
+If you want secondary coverage, you should tell your current insurance company about the move.
 In some cases, you can keep the same plan.
-You’ll need to change to a plan in the new state in other situations.
+In other situations, you’ll need to change to a plan in the new state.

 I have a Medicare Advantage plan.
 What happens if I move?